 Swanton is a tiny town located in the state of Maryland.
 With a population of 66 people and just one neighborhood, Swanton is the 275th largest community in Maryland.

-Because occupations involving physical labor dominate the local economy, Swanton is generally considered to be a blue-collar town.
-0.00% of the Swanton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Swanton is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Swanton is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Swanton who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The overall crime rate in Swanton is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.